The strong CP problem, general covariance, and horizons: The topological term from the partition function

-The equivalent Gedankenexperiment would have us compare the EDM measured on an accellerated neutron, interpreted by a Minkowski observer (who sees the effect of accelleration) and the comoving observer (who sees a finite temperature $\theta$).
-Because the causal structure of the two observers are different, so the EDM operator sampled by Eq. \ref{windingobs2} will contain a different combination of winding numbers and $\theta$.
-Hence, a Minkowski observer and a comoving observer will see different $Z_n$, and hence different effective $\theta$'s and topological susceptibilities. {\em The only way general covariance is to be a fundamental principle}, $\theta$ must be equal to zero, so the sum of different topological sectors appears incoherent in all frames.
+The equivalent Gedankenexperiment would have us compare the EDM measured on an {accelerated} neutron, interpreted by a Minkowski observer (who sees the effect of {acceleration}) and the comoving observer (who sees a finite temperature $\theta$).
+Because the causal structure of the two observers are different, so the EDM operator sampled by \equref{windingobs2} will contain a different combination of winding numbers and $\theta$. {In fact, the violation of the equivalence principle at finite temperature, long known and recently calculated in \cite{buzzegoli}, makes it quite likely from thermal considerations alone.} Hence, a Minkowski observer and a comoving observer will see different $Z_n$, and hence different effective $\theta$'s and topological susceptibilities. {\em The only way general covariance is to be a fundamental principle}, $\theta$ must be equal to zero, so the sum of different topological sectors appears incoherent in all frames.

-This looks quite an abstract argument, but it has been known for some time in the context of lower dimensional Chern-Simons theories, known as the ``finite temperature puzzle'' (see section 5.4 of \cite{dunne} and references therein), whereat finite temperature the breaking of Lorentz invariance introduces the appearance of violation of large Gauge invariance order by order.
+This looks quite an abstract argument, but it has been known for some time in the context of lower dimensional Chern-Simons theories, known as the ``finite temperature puzzle'' (see section 5.4 of \cite{dunne} and references therein), {where finite temperature breaking of Lorentz invariance introduces violations of large Gauge invariance order by order}.
 In \cite{dunne}, the breaking of Lorentz invariance is physical, because the system is prepared at finite temperature.
 However, such a ``finite temperature'' state could never describe the ground state from the vantage point of a reference frame.